 4. Iguanas are native to Central and South America, but can now be found all over the world.
 This is thanks in part to the pet trade, as well as their ability to adjust to a wide variety of climates.

-5. Iguanas can live for a long time – up to 20 years in captivity, and even longer in the wild!
-With proper care, your iguana could be a part of your family for many years to come.
+5. Captive iguanas can live for a long time – up to 20 years in captivity, and even longer as wild animals!
+With proper care, your temperament pet iguanas could be a part of your family for many years to come.

 Iguana species to have as a pet